philipkfw/TidyTuesday/Output/TidyTuesday-2022-Wk-17-OnlineSportingGoods.md

 banners can vary by segment, and their effectiveness may depend on the characteristics of user behavior.” <br>

 ***Problem:*** <br> Let’s use our analytical skills to drive decisions around sales/user growth!
-We’re looking to answer the following questions. <br> - Which banner contains the highest number of returning visitors?
+We’re looking to answer the following questions. <br>
+- Which banner contains the highest number of returning visitors?  <br>
-- Which days of the week results in the highest average user traffic (clicks & impressions)? - What time of day results in the highest average user traffic, given same timezone? - Which banner drove the most sales?
-Which banner should we remove? - For each banner, what’s the average timespan before users make their first purchase?
+- Which days of the week results in the highest average user traffic (clicks & impressions)? <br>
+- What time of day results in the highest average user traffic, given same timezone? <br>
+- Which banner drove the most sales? <br>
+- Which banner should we remove? <br>
+- For each banner, what’s the average timespan before users make their first purchase? <br>

 ### \[1\] Import Packages & Datasets